Quantum suppression of cold reactions far from the s-wave energy limit: Simulation of Collision Processes in the Trap

-The instantaneous change of velocity by collisions leads to distribution of the ion's micro-motion energy to all direction and to the secular motion.
-Denoting by $A_i$ the amplitudes of the secular motion of the Sr ion after the passage of the cloud, we calculate the detection probability of a hot Sr ion by assuming a long detection pulse compared to the motional cycle.
-Here $k_i$ denote the componenets of the shelving beam wavenumber, along the modes axes and $J_0$ is the zeroth order Bessel function.
-Notably, the sensitivity of our experimental (and numerical) technique is limited to detection of secular motion along the shelving beam axis.
+These collisions redistribute the ion's micromotion energy into secular motion.
+Denoting the secular mode amplitudes of the $^{88}$Sr$^{+}$ ion after a cloud passage as $A_i$ with $i\in\{x,y,z\}$, the detection probability of a bright ion is calculated as~\cite{katz2022quantum} assuming the detection pulse duration is long compared to the motional cycle.
+Here, $K_i$ are the components of the shelving beam's wavevector along the mode axes, and $J_0$ is the zeroth-order Bessel function.
+Notably, detection is sensitive only to motion along the shelving beam axis.
+For each parameter pair $(T, \kappa_{\textrm{L}})$, we simulate approximately $5\times10^4$ independent trajectories to obtain statistically robust averages.